Unboxed-Software/solana-course/content/solana-pay.md

 transaction.partialSign(Keypair)
 ```

 The `partialSign` function is used to add a signature to a transaction without overriding any previous signatures on the transaction.
-If you are building a transaction with multiple signers, it is important to remember that if you don't specify a Transaction `feePayer`, the first signer will be used as the fee payer for the transaction.
+If you are building a transaction with multiple signers, it is important to remember that if you don't specify a transaction `feePayer`, the first signer will be used as the fee payer for the transaction.
 To avoid any confusion or unexpected behavior, make sure to explicitly set the fee payer when necessary.

 # Demo